-Section B: Working out your fee liability when registering directly with The Open University
+Section B: Working out your fee liability

 - B1.
-The fees for the modules you are registered to study, as well as methods of payment, and the date by which payment should be made are set out in your registration confirmation.
-All fees are quoted in pounds sterling.
-You agree to pay the fee recorded on the registration confirmation. - B2.
+The registration confirmation sets out the fees that you agree to pay for the modules you are registered to study, as well as methods of payment, and the date by which payment should be made.
+All fees are quoted in pounds sterling. - B2.
 The fee which applies to you is based on your 'Home Address' on the first day of the Academic Year in which your first module begins.
 This must not be a temporary or work address.
 The Open University reserves the right to request evidence from you to confirm your home address.
 The residency criteria set out in Appendix 1 are used to work out whether you are eligible for the Standard Fees or the Devolved UK Nation Fee. - B3.
-If you are studying a module on a standalone basis, your fee scheme will be reassessed each time you register for a module. - B4.
-Changes to your home address, country of residence or study location - B4.1.
-If you move home during your studies your fee liability may change.
+If you are studying a module on a standalone basis, your fee scheme will be reassessed each time you register for a module.

+B4.
+Changes to your home address, country of residence or study location

+- B4.1.
+If you change your place of residency during your studies your fee liability may change.
 You must notify us within a reasonable time if you change your Home Address or any of your contact details.
 You are able to do this either online via your StudentHome or by contacting your Student Support Team. - B4.2.
-If you move from inside the UK to a non-UK study area your fee eligibility will change and your entitlement to support from the UK funding authorities may cease. - B4.3.
+If you move from inside the UK to a non-UK study area, your fee eligibility will change and your entitlement to support from the UK funding authorities may cease. - B4.3.
 If you are temporarily resident outside the UK, you must give an address in the UK for delivery of your study materials and arrange for them to be forwarded at your own cost.
-The Open University will ask for evidence that you are ordinarily and lawfully resident at the Home Address.
+The Open University will ask for evidence that you are ordinarily and lawfully resident at your Home Address.